Year in Pixels: How it can Work for You

-Did you know you can track an entire year’s goal on one page in your bullet journal?
+Did you know you can track an entire year’s goal on one page in your bullet journal or planner?

 It’s called a year in pixels.